 Combine header losses (collection loss)

 During its regular operation, the combine was stopped and steered back 4 meters in the same direction of advancing.
-In the space between the unharvested crop located in front of the combine and the space where the straw discharge part of the combine has not yet reached this area (2 meters), a wooden frame of 1 square meter was placed, and the seeds spilled on the ground were collected and weighed inside the wooden frame.
+In the space between the unharvested crop in front of the combine and the point where the straw walker has not yet reached (2 meters), a wooden frame of 1 square meter was placed and the grains on the ground were collected and weighed inside the wooden frame.
 For measuring the amount of shattering in this area, the number of drops was deducted before harvest.